Kani-Maki-Gang/bld-book/src/configuration/preface.md

 * __logs__: A path to a directory where the logs for each server run will be stored.
 * __db__: A path to a directory where the database file for the server will be created.
+* __editor__: The name or path to your editor of choice for editing a pipeline through the bld cli.

 # Remote configuration
 The `remote` section of the config file is an array of servers that can be targeted.
 The available options are below.